jhyderjhyder/idn-admin-console/README.md

 Currently the builds are not code-singed.
 For Mac, please download and unzip, right click and open.
 Then you can open normally for subsequent uses.
 Warning should go away

+##Authentication

+You require `{tenant}` and PAT ID and Token as mentioned [in this guide](https://developer.sailpoint.com/docs/getting_started.html).

+Alternatively if you have an internal domain other than identitynow.com please fill it in the domain name section of login.

+**NOTE:** For Vanity URL's please [find your](https://developer.sailpoint.com/docs/getting_started.html#finding-your-org-tenant-name) `{tenant}` as per the article above and use that. **DO NOT** fill in your vanity URL domain in the Domain Name section.

 ## Features
 * Find Multiple Accounts in source and download report
 * Sources